 Weather

-May is spring in Switzerland and the climate is generally warm and pleasant, with variation between lowland and high-altitude areas.
-Snow will remain in the highest mountain regions but most places below about 6,500 feet (2,000 meters) should generally be free of snow by May, and hiking trails thawed.
+May is spring in Switzerland, and the climate is generally warm and pleasant, with variation between lowland and high-altitude areas.
+Snow will remain in the highest mountain regions, but most places below about 6,500 feet (2,000 meters) should generally be free of snow by May, and hiking trails will have thawed.
 Flowers bloom at lower altitudes as well as in Alpine meadows.

-The average April temperature in lowland cities like Zürich, Geneva, and Lugano is about 63°F (17°C), with much warmer daytime temperatures possible, especially later in the month.
+The average April temperature in lowland cities like Zürich, Geneva, and Lugano is about 63°F (17°C), with daytime temperatures often much warmer, especially later in the month.
 In higher-altitude places like Zermatt, expect very cold temperatures still: the May average is only 37°F (2.5°C).

 Crowds & Costs

-April and May are the spring low season in Switzerland, between the busy winter and summer peak seasons.
-There is still plenty to experience in this season and without too many other tourists, you can enjoy them all the more.
+April and May are the spring low season in Switzerland, between the busy winter and summer peak seasons. there's still plenty to experience this season, and with fewer other tourists, you can enjoy it all the more.

-However, some hotels, restaurants, and attractions may be closed in spring.
-Hotels and restaurants in mountain resort towns will be shut for a break and maintenance after the ski season and before the summer season or will remain shut until the next winter.
-Scenic cable cars may be closed for maintenance in spring, or operate on a reduced timetable, before restarting in summer.
+However, some hotels, restaurants, and attractions may be closed in the spring.
+Hotels and restaurants in mountain resort towns will be shut for a break and maintenance after the ski season and before the summer season, or will remain shut until the next winter.
+Scenic cable cars may be closed for maintenance in spring or operate on a reduced timetable before restarting in summer.

-Switzerland is always an expensive destination but at least in spring, your first choice of hotel is more likely to be available.
-You may even be able to get a deal on accommodation that has just reopened in anticipation of the summer season but that's not yet flooded with guests.
+Switzerland is always an expensive destination, but at least in spring, your first-choice hotel is more likely to be available.
+You may even be able to get a deal on accommodation that has just reopened in anticipation of the summer season, but that's not yet flooded with guests.

 Where to Go